henrikstengaard/bestwb-package/README.md

 ## Requirements

-BestWB package can be installed on any Amiga with Amiga OS 3.1.4 and about 10MB free space on a harddrive for installation.
+BestWB package can be installed on any Amiga with Amiga OS 3.2 or 3.1.4 and about 10MB free space on a harddrive for installation.

 ## Installation